 1/4 teaspoon baking powder

-Preheat the oven to 160C.
+Preheat the oven to 160C/140C fan forced.
 Grease and line with baking paper a 21cm square baking tin.

-Place the chocolate and butter in a heatproof bowl, place the bowl over a saucepan of simmering water, over low heat, stir until smooth.
-Allow to cool slightly.
+Place the chocolate and butter in a large heatproof bowl, place the bowl over a saucepan of simmering water, over low heat, stir until smooth.
+Allow to cool for 5 minutes.